hornbill/goSWRequestImport/README.md

 * "Port" SQL port (5002 if the data is hosted on the Supportworks server)
 * "Encrypt" Boolean value to specify whether the connection between the script and the database should be encrypted. ''NOTE'': There is a bug in SQL Server 2008 and below that causes the connection to fail if the connection is encrypted.
 Only set this to true if your SQL Server has been patched accordingly.

+#### CustomerType
+Integer value 0 or 1, to determine the customer type for the records being imported:
+* 0 - Hornbill Users
+* 1 - Hornbill Contacts

 #### ConfCallClass
 Contains request-class specific configuration.
 This section should be repeated for all Service Manager Call Classes.
 * Import - boolean true/false.
 Specifies whether the current class section should be included in the import.